-As a writer, Lazarus has contributed to The New York Times Magazine, Marie-Claire, The Daily Beast, Slate, Cosmo, Out Magazine, Forward, Sundance Channel, IFC, Sesame Workshop, weTV, Funny or Die, and numerous anthologies.
+Catie Lazarus is a writer and talk show host.
+She has contributed to The New York Times Magazine, The Atlantic, Marie-Claire, The Daily Beast, Cosmo, Out Magazine, The Forward, Bust Magazine, Slate, The New York Post, Sundance Channel, IFC, UCB Videos and Funny or Die, and contributed essays to multiple anthologies.